 The club are conscious that these fans, as well as some elderly people, may have difficulty climbing large numbers of steps and therefore are happy to offer alternative seating when required, on request at the ticket office prior to the game

-Supporters with learning difficulties can normally be accommodated in any part of the stadium in normal seating.
+Supporters with an intellectual or learning disability can normally be accommodated in any part of the stadium in normal seating.
 However if for whatever reason any such supporter feels that ordinary seating would be unsuitable for them, they will be entitled to sit in the disabled concessionary areas and receive the appropriate concession.
 Tickets should be arranged in advance through the clubs ticket office.

 The club recognise that disabled people have families who may wish to attend matches as a family unit.
 The club will try and accommodate such requests although this may not always be possible.